oddlama/gentoo-install/README.md

    I recommend using a live system where you can quickly install new software.
    Any [Arch Linux](https://www.archlinux.org/download/) live iso works fine.
 2. Clone this repository
-3. Edit `gentoo-bootstrap/scripts/config.sh`, and particularily pay attention to the device which will be partitioned.
+3. Edit `scripts/config.sh`, and particularily pay attention to the device which will be partitioned.
 The script will ask before partitioning, but better be safe than sorry.
-4. Execute `bash gentoo-bootstrap/install`.
+4. Execute `./install`.
 The script will tell you if your live system is missing any required software.

 ## Config